datacraft-dsc/DEPs/6/README.md

 The response format is the same as returned by the get job result operation.

-## Authentication and Authorization
+## Authentication and Authorisation

+- Implementations should ensure that requests which may result in execution of untrusted code are tightly controlled
-- Implementations may use various ways to authenticate and authorize that are transparent to the API.
+- Implementations may use various ways to authenticate and authorise that are transparent to the API.
 Refer to [DEP 20](https://github.com/DEX-Company/DEPs/tree/master/20) for further details.
 - Implementations may use specific access rules for each API (e.g. getting job status)

 ## Open questions